Shulamit Ber Levtov, MA, RSW

 It’s no problem.
 If it’s a money issue, we can discuss a variety of options and the resources available in the area so that you can have ways to keep moving forward if money is a problem.
 If it has to do with things like time or life circumstances, we can troubleshoot together.
 Even if you decide counselling is not for you, that’s totally cool.
 Part of my job is to be a resource-person so I can direct you to all kinds of different resources for personal growth and support that are available in this area.

-I have a range of fees starting at $140 per 50-minute session.
-I can issue receipts for reimbursement from insurance companies and income tax deductions.
+Receipts can be issued for reimbursement from insurance companies and for income tax deductions.

 Where can I have appointments?